nperra/ccs2021/CALL-SATELLITES.md

 Following the successful tradition of previous editions, CCS2021 will host a number of stimulating Satellite Symposia, to complement the main Conference.
 The satellite events are short (one-day or half-day) meetings with a focus on a specialized topic.
 All subjects that are of interest to the Complex Systems Society are welcome.

-**This year, we also welcome the organization of Online Satellite Symposia.** Note that we expect Satellites to be either fully on-site or fully on-line.
-Any hybrid organization will need to be handled by the satellite organizers.
+**This year, we also welcome the organization of Online Satellite Symposia.**

 ## How to Submit Proposals:
 We invite you to submit a proposal for a satellite symposium including Title, Topic (brief summary of one to two pages) and Format (number of speakers, invited vs. contributed, number of participants, length, preliminary program), and a preliminary list of speakers (also indicating whether they have been contacted and/or whether they have accepted).
 The proposal should also mention if the Satellite is planned as an online or on-site event.